Policy Management

 Congrats!

-You’re now enforcing against the Ubuntu package manager at runtime and deploy time.
+You’re now enforcing against the Alpine Linux package manager at runtime and deploy time.
 Let’s finish with enforcing at build-time!

 Introduction to build-time policy enforcement